 ProgramsThe staff directs more than 100 sporting programs that attract 9,800 students, staff and faculty participants and 900 club sport members.
 Intramural sports offers a wide array of activities including: flag football, basketball, soccer, racquet sports and softball.
 More than 52 club sports are hosted by the department including teams such as badminton, lacrosse, soccer, golf, ice hockey, hiking, dance, surfing and water skiing.

-ServicesLeisure classes and wellness programs such as aerobics, pilates, yoga, martial arts, personal trainers, Masters Swim and massage therapy are available.
+ServicesLeisure classes and wellness programs such as aerobics, pilates, yoga, martial arts, personal trainers, health and wellness sessions, Masters Swim and massage therapy are available.
 Locker rental and towel service are provided for a fee.
 Guests, alumni and emeriti faculty are welcome to become members of the center and participate in its programs.
 A Pro Shop in the Lyon Center provides limited equipment rental and sales of sports items.

 For information regarding student employment and volunteer opportunities, guest policies, conferences, recreational services, summer youth sports programs and facility reservations, call (213) 740-5127 or visit the recreational sports Web site at www.usc.edu/recsports.